Airflow Summit 2025 is coming October 07-09. Register now to secure your spot!

 2. Asset and Watcher: The Asset abstracts the external entity, the Kafka queue in this example.
 The AssetWatcher associate a trigger with a name.
 This name helps you identify which trigger is associated to which asset.

-3. Event-Driven DAG: Instead of running on a fixed schedule, the DAG executes when the asset receives an update (e.g., a new message in the queue).
+3. Event-Driven Dag: Instead of running on a fixed schedule, the Dag executes when the asset receives an update (e.g., a new message in the queue).

 For how to use the trigger, refer to the documentation of the Messaging Trigger